Iligan: Iligan during martial law and Marcos administration

-Asian financial crisis and recovery
+1997 Asian financial crisis

 During the 1997 Asian financial crisis Iligan City experienced a severe economic slowdown.
 A number of industrial plants were closed, most notably the National Steel Corporation.

 The city began to see some economic recovery with the reopening of the National Steel Corporation, which was renamed Global Steelworks Infrastructures, Inc. (GSII) in 2004.
-This reopening marked a critical turning point for Iligan, as it restored a significant number of jobs and revitalized the local economy.
-The re-establishment of steel production brought renewed hope and stability to the community, encouraging further investments and business activities in the region.

-In October 2005, GSII officially took a new corporate name: Global Steel Philippines (SPV-AMC), Inc. This rebranding was part of a broader strategy to rejuvenate the company’s operations and re-establish its presence in the steel industry both locally and internationally.
-The transition signified not only a change in name but also a commitment to modernizing the plant's facilities and improving production processes to compete effectively in the global market.
+As of 2025 the plant is still closed.

 Lone district

 Republic Act No. 9724, an Act separating the City of Iligan from the First Legislative District of the Province of Lanao del Norte was approved, by President Gloria Macapagal-Arroyo on October 20, 2009.
 This legislative change elevated Iligan to the status of a lone congressional district, providing it with greater political autonomy and representation.
-The creation of a separate legislative district allowed Iligan to have its own representative in the Philippine Congress, ensuring that the city's specific needs and interests were more effectively addressed at the national level.

-This move was seen as a step towards fostering greater local governance and development.
-It enabled the city to receive more focused attention and resources from the national government, which in turn could help drive further economic recovery and growth.
-By having its own legislative district, Iligan could better advocate for policies and programs tailored to its unique economic and social landscape, promoting sustainable development and improved quality of life for its residents.

 Geography

 Iligan is bounded on the north by three municipalities of Misamis Oriental (namely Lugait, Manticao and Opol), to the south by three municipalities of Lanao del Norte (Balo-i, Linamon and Tagoloan) and two municipalities of Lanao del Sur (Kapai and Tagoloan II), to the north-east by the city of Cagayan de Oro, to the east by the municipality of Talakag, Bukidnon; and to the west by Iligan Bay.

 To the west, Iligan Bay provides ferry and container ship transportation.
 East of the city, flat cultivated coastal land gives way to steep volcanic hills and mountains providing the waterfalls and cold springs for which the area is well known.